-OHAMR will also collaborate with training providers, such as the European Society of Clinical Microbiology and Infectious Diseases (ESCMID) and EIT Health, as well as with existing research infrastructures and data sharing initiatives, such as the European life-sciences infrastructure for biological information (ELIXIR), The Microbial Resource Research Infrastructure (MIRRI), Biobanking and Biomolecular Resources Research Infrastructure (BBMRI), GO FAIR and the European Health Data Space (EHDS).
+OHAMR will also collaborate with training providers, such as the European Society of Clinical Microbiology and Infectious Diseases (ESCMID), EIT Health, the European Molecular Biology Organisation (EMBO) and the Federation of European Biochemical Societies (FEBS), as well as with existing research infrastructures and data sharing initiatives, such as the European life-sciences infrastructure for biological information (ELIXIR), The Microbial Resource Research Infrastructure (MIRRI), Biobanking and Biomolecular Resources Research Infrastructure (BBMRI), GO FAIR, the European Health Data Space (EHDS) as well as EARS-Net and EARS-VET for surveillance data in the clinical and animal sectors respectively.

 OHAMR will also interact with other relevant stakeholders and policy makers, such as EC directorates (DGs) and EU agencies to align needs and provide scientific evidence-base for policy-making.
-These include DG for Research and Innovation (DG RTD), DG for Health and Food Safety (DG SANTE, including the EU AMR One Health Network), DG for Agriculture and Rural Development (DG AGRI), the European Centre for Disease Prevention and Control (ECDC), the European Food Safety Authority (EFSA), the European Medicines Agency (EMA), the European Environment Agency (EEA) and the Health Emergency Preparedness and Response department (HERA).
-In addition, OHAMR will be in close contact and align programmes of the WHO, the UN Quadripartite (including participation in the AMR Multi-Stakeholder Partnership Platform) and other international initiatives, such as the Global Leaders Group on Antimicrobial Resistance (AMR Leaders) and the Global AMR R&D Hub.
+These include DG for Research and Innovation (DG RTD), DG for Health and Food Safety (DG SANTE, including the EU AMR One Health Network), DG for Agriculture and Rural Development (DG AGRI), the Health Emergency Preparedness and Response department (HERA) the European Centre for Disease Prevention and Control (ECDC), the European Food Safety Authority (EFSA), the European Medicines Agency (EMA) and the European Environment Agency (EEA) (including the One Health cross agency task force29).
+In addition, OHAMR will be in close contact and align programmes of the WHO, the UN Quadripartite (including participation in the AMR Multi-Stakeholder Partnership Platform) and other international initiatives, such as the Global Leaders Group on Antimicrobial Resistance (AMR Leaders) Global AMR R&D Hub, the STAR-IDAZ International Research Consortium and the MedVetNet Association.